Old Photographs: Peplow

 Three black and white photographs of Peplow taken by Geoff Fletcher.
 This last one of his earliest photographs.
 In 1958 the Staniers who lived at Peplow Hall hired a ditch dredging company to dredge the lake.
 This is the Dutch built device they used.
 The photograph was taken on a 120 roll film on a camera with a plastic lens.
 It was digitised by scanning the negative.

-A landmark that has disappeared recently is the “horseshoe tree” at the disused smithy at Peplow crossroads.
-We are not sure how many years it took for the blacksmiths to accumulate this pile of used horseshoes, nor how many there were in total.
-The horseshoes and the tree they surrounded was removed in 2013, when the buildings and the site as a whole was tidied up.
+A landmark that has disappeared in recent years is the “horseshoe girdle” at the disused smithy by Peplow crossroads.
+We are not sure how many years it took for the blacksmiths to accumulate this pile of used horseshoes, nor how many there were in total, but the tree was pretty much surrounded when the photo below was taken in the mid to late 1990’s.
+In 2009 the horsehoes/tree were removed due to safety concerns, and the site as a whole tidied up.

 Former Weobley railway bridge being demolished in 1980, as part of road improvements to the A442 south of Hodnet